-Overall Correlation Between Requests: In this semi-experiment, we completely break the correlation structure of the request sequence by placing each request at an i.i.d. uniform time in the interval [0;W], where W is the size of the observation window.
+(i) Overall Correlation Between Requests: In this semiexperiment, we completely break the correlation structure of the request sequence by placing each request at an i.i.d. uniform time in the interval [0; W], where W is the size of the observation window.
 Any request sequence shuffled in this manner leads to a IRM sequence, since the process destroys any dependence structure.
-We call this procedure global randomization and show an example in Figure 5.
+We call this procedure global randomization and show an example in Figure 4.

-In Figure 6a, we compare the resulting hit ratio to that obtained with the original trace and observe that the hit ratio of the latter is lower for any cache size in both datasets, but notoriously in the VoD case.
-To be more precise, we compute the mean absolute relative error or MARE3 between hit ratio curves of the original and randomized sequence.
+In Figure 5a, we compare the resulting hit ratio to that obtained with the original trace and observe that the hit ratio of the latter is lower for any cache size in both datasets, but notoriously in the VoD case.
+More precisely, we compute the mean absolute relative error or MARE between hit ratio curves of the original and randomized sequence.
 In the YT case, the MARE has a value of 5.0%; this value might seem low, but it comes mostly from the left of the curve.
-Since the left part of the curve is where practical cache sizes lie, this discrepancy, however low, is still important.
-As for the VoD trace, the MARE amounts to 17.3% which confirms the huge difference observed above in Figure 6a.
+Since the left part of the curve is where practical cache sizes lie, this discrepancy is still important.
+As for the VoD trace, the MARE amounts to 17.3% which confirms the huge difference observed in Figure 5a.
 We thus conclude that the correlation between requests is a meaningful factor for the performance of LRU caching and that the IRM assumption leads to an underestimation of the hit ratio, which can be very significant.